alisterg/vita/README.md

 `sam deploy -t infra.yml --guided` if the above does not work

+To setup the API key, you need to login to the AWS console and:

+1. Create a Usage Plan.
+Here you can also set rate limits
+2. Create an API key and add it to the Usage Plan

 ## App details

 Using Cobra for managing CLI commands and flags: